Canon SX620 vs T7

 It is notable that the T7 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX620 does not feature such an accessory-socket.

-Both the SX620 and the T7 are recent models that are part of the current product line-up of Canon.
+The T7 is a recent model that features in the current product line-up of Canon.
 In contrast, the SX620 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the SX620 from Canon.
 Further information on the features and operation of the SX620 and T7 can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Canon T7 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SX620 or the Canon T7 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.